Coconut Lime Chicken

 Additional salt & pepper to taste.

-Add chicken stock, lime juice, coconut milk, minced garlic, salt, and pepper to the skillet.
-Stir, scraping up any browned bits remaining in the pan from when you cooked your chicken.
+- Add chicken stock, lime juice, coconut milk (stir it in the can so that you don't have any separation), minced garlic, 1/2 tsp salt, and 1/2 tsp pepper to the skillet.
+You'll have a bit of coconut milk remaining in your can.
+Set it aside because we'll drizzle some of that on top after everything is finished.
+Stir your sauce, scraping up any browned bits remaining in the pan from when you cooked your chicken.